ZadorLaboratory/mapseq-processing/README.md

 	vbctable.out/M253.vbctable.tsv
 ```

 This program produces, for each brain, several matrices of viral barcodes by dissected region.
-This is the step at which (optionally) various threshold can be applied.
--- Minimum UMI count in target and/or injection areas (min_target_umi, min_inj_umi)
--- Filter out VBCs not present in the injection site (require_injection)
+Since filtering and thresholding is handled in the previous step, all data in input is included in matrices.

 The matrices produced are: